Skip to main content

 Import your data via the "Import" function

-• Please verify that the import action is set to "Delimited" and that the start import at row is set to "1"
+• Please make sure that the import action is set to "Delimited" and that the start import at row is set to "1".

 • Please change the File origin to "Unicode (UTF-8)"